OFTEIN-NET/OFTEIN-PlusPlus/Discussion/2020-11-16-Players_Discussion.md

 - Integrated Design and SDN based CDN

-## - Action Items from last Ambassadors and Players Meeting
+## 1 - Discussion from last Ambassadors and Players Meeting

 1. For multi-portal deployment we will temporarily use Chula Site as host.